Brennall/HFH-SRD/Chapter07.md

 ### Formulas and Samples

-A formula is a magical “recipe” for the creation of an item.
+A formula is a magical "recipe" for the creation of an item.
 A spellcaster automatically has a formula for any magic item he has previously created.
 Formulas may also be found as treasure.
 A sample is simply an existing magic item that is available to the spellcaster while he is working.

 ### There are three advantages to having a formula or sample: